 Goal-process models treat scoring as a stochastic process — typically Poisson — where each team has a latent attack/defence rate.
 Results are simulated by sampling goals.

-Outcome-prediction models skip the goal process and directly output P(home / draw / away) — or P(cover) / P(over) for AH and totals — from features.
+Outcome-prediction models skip the goal process and directly output P(home / draw / away) — or P(home win by ≥ k) and P(total ≥ n) for derived targets — from features.
 Discriminative classifiers, ratings systems, and regression models all sit here.

 The two traditions complement each other.
-Goal models give you a coherent joint distribution over scores (good for derived markets: BTTS, correct score, AH lines), at the cost of strong distributional assumptions.
-Discriminative models often beat goal models on raw 1X2 log-loss but can't price exotic markets coherently.
+Goal models give you a coherent joint distribution over scores (good for derived targets: BTTS, exact-score grid, goal-differential lines), at the cost of strong distributional assumptions.
+Discriminative models often beat goal models on raw 1X2 log-loss but can't produce a coherent joint distribution for derived targets.

 Full document